541.410.8680 - firstname.lastname@example.org

 Thought to be named for the many falls that occur in Central Oregon - Benham Falls, Dillon Falls, Shearer Falls, Steelhead Falls - the river is actually named for Celilo Falls on the Columbia River, not far downstream from where the Deschutes joins the Columbia.
 These ancient falls, the historic gathering spot for Native American tribes, were covered with the construction of the Dalles Dam in 1957.

-Conservationists, fishermen and irrigators are still searching for a compromise and solution to differing interests and are slowly making progress.
+Conservationists, fishermen and irrigators are still searching for answers as the Deschutes Basin Study Work Group attempts to find a compromise solution to the problems facing the river.